YannMjl/IoT-basic-chat-app/README.md

 # IoT-basic-chat-app
-Basic bidirectional application for Internet of Thing/Chat with Python using Pubnub and its latest Python SDK
+Basic bidirectional application for Internet of Thing/Chat with Python using Pubnub and its latest Python SDK.
+This is an IoT app.

 ## Author